jeckel/dockerfiles/composer/README.md

 docker run -v `pwd`:/project --rm -it composer install
 ```

-### Note :
+### Restriction :
-As composer is running in a dedicated composer, it cannot perform platform requirements.
+As composer is running in a dedicated container, it cannot perform platform requirements.
 Then it is recommanded o use the option `--ignore-platform-reqs` when executing `install` or `update` commands :

 ```bash
 docker run -v `pwd`:/project --rm -it composer install --ignore-platform-reqs